Zeal-Operating-System/ZBIF/README.md

 # ZBIF

-Mount the ISO and execute the `Run.CC` file.
+Mount the ISO and execute the `Run.ZC` file.

 ![](/screenshots/screenshot0.png)